Understanding this post requires first, that you read all three parts of the miniseries:

 General Jaffah is a metaphor on life – responsibility.
 He commands the doctor into acting, his only focus being what needs to be done to achieve what must be achieved.

 Abredu is a representation of the subconscious.
 He also in the series acts as a slight play on mortal man.
 Controlled by a force he does not understand, an existence he does not understand, he has many questions but is for some reason unable to ask.
 In the narrative, he calls this a taunt by his creator.
 Abredu is a metaphor, like Dr. Ankapong, for the frustration of not knowing.
 He, like all the other characters has the best interest of Somuah in mind, although often wondering why.
-At the end of the series, his name represents the peace Somuah finds: Abredu, meaning “a tired finish/you have toiled to reach/ you have finally found rest.
+At the end of the series, the name he chooses for himself represents the peace Somuah finds: Abredu, meaning “a tired finish/you have toiled to reach/ you have finally found rest.

 Fun Fact: I was born Kofi Somuah Akuamoah Abredu Komfo.
 Alvin Akuamoah is my pen name.